DeoEsor/DeoEsor/README.md

 #

 - 🌱 I’m currently learning Fundamental computer science and information technologies in MAI
-- 👯 I’m looking to collaborate in researches
 - 📫 How to reach me:
    - Email: RulianValeriy@yandex.ru
    - Telegram: https://t.me/DeosEsor